BaisycCoin/bsycInstall/DOCKER.md

 * Copy and paste the addnode lines into the bottom of this file
 * Save and Exit

-## Run the BSYCUM Linux Daemon in Docker
+## Run the BaisycCoin Linux Daemon in Docker

 * From the terminal session, run the following commands
 ```
 docker run -dit --name bsycd -p 22331:22331 --restart=always -v /home/user/blockchains/bsyc:/root/.bsyc bsycumnetwork/bsycd
 ```

-## Wait for the BSYCUM Linux Daemon to sync
+## Wait for the BaisycCoin Linux Daemon to sync

 * From the terminal session, run the following commands
 ```
 docker exec -it bsycd /bsyc/src/bsyc-cli getinfo
 ```
-* Compare the "Block Height" value with the latest from the [BSYCUM block explorer](https://explorer.bsycum.network/).
+* Compare the "Block Height" value with the latest from the [BaisycCoin block explorer](https://explorer.bsycum.network/).
 When those are the same, your daemon is synchronized

 ## Generate your masternode private key